-Maryland Savings-Share Insurance Corporation

-(An Agency of the State of Maryland)

-Insures each account to \$40,000.00

-Ask about our savings certificate plans: 64% per annum for a \$1000 minimum deposit when held until one year maturity.
+Maryland Savings-Share Insurance Corporation (An Agency of the State of Maryland) Insures each account to \$40,000.00 Ask about our savings certificate plans: 6%% per annum for a \$1000 minimum deposit when held until one year maturity.
 7% per annum for a \$2000 minimum deposit when held until one year maturity.

-71⁄2% per annum for a \$4000 minimum deposit when

-held until four year maturity.

-NOTARY SERVICE (free to account holders)

-MONEY ORDERS 20c up to \$250

-Need Home Financing?
-Give us a call

-Townhouse Resale Policy Considered by GHI Board

-by Sid Kastner

-At a relatively short regular board meeting of Greenbelt Homes Inc. last Thursday evening, several matters relating to routine operations of the corporation were discussed, or acted on, without much controversy.
+7%% per annum for a \$4000 minimum deposit when held until four year maturity.
+NOTARY SERVICE (free to account holders) MONEY ORDERS 20c up to \$250 XEROX COPIES 10c Need Home Financing?
+Give us a call Page 6 GREENBELT NEWS REVIEW Townhouse Resale Policy Considered by GHI Board by Sid Kastner At a relatively short regular board meeting of Greenbelt Homes Inc. last Thursday evening, several matters relating to routine operations of the corporation were discussed, or acted on, without much controversy.
 A report by a seven-member ad hoc committee set up to study the townhouse resale policy, however, revealed substantial disagreement on that particular question.
 The townhouse resale policy as presently set up has been criticized by some homeowners as being too complex and restrictive; they claim also that it is not fulfilling its original purpose of availability to larger families, and also that GHI's equity in the townhouses goes up with each resale.
 A four-member majority of the ad hoc committee apparently supported this general view and pushed through three motions (a fourth was passed unanimously) which the board will next be considering.
 One of the motions asks that the 25 townhouses and four freestanding homes be reassessed, and that the members living in them be permitted to buy out GHI's equity.
 A second motion would establish a program essentially permitting members with limited resources to borrow 10% of the equity from GHI.
 A third motion (of uncertain status, judging by the report) would have GHI set up short term loans, from funds made available on purchase of its equity, for the use of members who etherwise could not buy a townhouse.

-Minority Report

-The three-member minority detailed several reasons why they opposed these motions.
+Minority Report The three-member minority detailed several reasons why they opposed these motions.
 Their main arguments appear to be that without the presnt controls, the townhouse sales prices will inflate so that only more affluent members will be able to purchase such homes; that the GHI equities in the homes are less than the appraised land values; and that present owners bought their homes on the basis of existing appraisals, without complaint.
 In partial response to the report, chairman James Smith asked manager Roy Breashears to prepare a motion to be considered at the next board meeting, which would fix GHI's maximum equity in the larger homes at 10%.
 The only disagreement expressed at the time came when Nat Shinderman (chairman of the ad hoc committee) suggested the board should delete, in the present townhouse resale policy, three words tieing GHI's equity to market price.
-This was questioned by director Mary Clarke, as to whether it a-
+This was questioned by director Mary Clarke, as to whether it amoved quickly.
+It authorized installation of central air conditioning in the administration building at a maximum cost of \$5000.
+A contract in the amount of \$9500 was let for roof replacement and that it did.

-ELECT

-Richard H. Sanders

-G.H.I.
-Board of Directors

-I will make every effort to assure: